·

 I still remember a situation in which my friends were trying to buy cheese at the big supermarket in Warsaw, the code wouldn’t scan and they kept going back and forth with the lady who could only say “no cheese” and trying to take it away, and my friends responding “why”.
 Until some other customer came over and helped.

 Nevertheless, the situation is improving as more and more companies enter Poland and more people need to speak English.
+Since many international companies entered the market you can get by in English in Warsaw, Krakow, Gdansk or Wroclaw.

 Two friends enjoying coffee at an outdoor cafe in Warsaw, a casual slice of daily life living in Poland.